mattermost/docs/source/install/cloud-changelog.md

  - All integration limits and usage limit components were removed.
  - A notice banner is displayed to admins on the **Invite** modal and on **System Console > Site Statistics > Total Active Users** page when the workspace exceeds the maximum number of users allowed.
  - For admins to see how many license seats they have versus their total number of activated users, a **Paid Users** card was added to the **System Console > Team Statistics** page.
- - Added a new menu item in **system console > Users** to re-add users to all of their default teams and channels associated with the groups they're a member of.
+ - Added a new menu item on the **System Console > Users** page that re-adds users to all of their default teams and channels associated with the groups they're a member of.
  - Changing the license in a cloud environment will now force an update of the subscription and kick the cache for all cluster members.
  - Added ``acknowledgements`` field to the post's metadata.